Curriculum Detail

 • Honors Biology

 Honors Biology is a laboratory-based course designed to provide additional rigor for students interested in the sciences who want to challenge themselves with greater independence in their learning at an accelerated pace.
 Students cover the topics of biochemistry, cellular biology, ecology, genetics, patterns of heredity, evolution, and anatomy and physiology.
 Students work throughout the semester to develop laboratory skills and are required to complete an independent research project as part of their final exam.
 Students also learn additional quantitative skills, such as spreadsheet management and introductory statistical analyses.
 This course is not necessarily a prerequisite for AP Biology.
-PREREQUISITE: Successful completion of Honors or CP Chemistry and successful completion of or current enrollment in Algebra II.
+PREREQUISITE: Successful completion of Honors or CP Chemistry and successful completion of or current enrollment in Algebra 2.
 Students who achieve a B+ or higher in prerequisite courses are usually more successful in Honors Biology.
-A content/skills assessment will be administered at the beginning of the course to help determine if Honors Biology is the correct placement.
+A content/skills assessment is administered at the beginning of the course to help determine if Honors Biology is the correct placement.

 • Honors Chemistry

 Designed for students with a strong interest in the sciences, this introductory, lab-based course presents foundational chemistry concepts similar to those discussed in CP Chemistry, but with more emphasis on the theoretical and mathematical aspects.
 The pace of the class is faster and the amount of independent work is higher.
-Areas covered include atomic structure, the periodic table, bonding principles, chemical formulas, moles and mole theory, equations and stoichiometry, the gas laws, solution chemistry, thermochemistry, and acid/base theory.
+Areas covered include the history of atomic theory, atomic structure, the periodic table, bonding principles, chemical formulas, moles and mole theory, equations and stoichiometry, the gas laws, solution chemistry, thermochemistry, and acid/base theory.
 PREREQUISITES: Students must have demonstrated excellent work in previous math and science courses and have a high level of interest in these areas.
 This is an accelerated class; it is recommended that students have a B+ or higher in Honors Physics 1 or an A in CP Foundations of Science.
 Students interested in enrolling in this course must have the endorsements of their math and science teachers.

 • Sustainable Agriculture